Rage (2014 film)

-Rage (Tokarev in Europe) is a 2014 American action crime thriller film directed by Paco Cabezas and written by Jim Agnew and Sean Keller.
+Rage, titled Tokarev in most of Europe and Australia, is a 2014 American action crime thriller film directed by Paco Cabezas and written by Jim Agnew and Sean Keller.
 The film stars Nicolas Cage, Rachel Nichols, Peter Stormare, Danny Glover, Max Ryan, Judd Lormand and Pasha D. Lychnikoff.

 Plot

-Paul Maguire and his buddies Kane and Danny live a life of crime.
+Paul Maguire and his buddies Kane and Danny live a life of crime as members of a branch of the Irish mob.
 One night, they ambush a Russian mobster, intercepting him when he's on his way to drop off money to his boss.
-The take is much larger than they imagined; along with a Russian TT pistol, they get away with a briefcase full of cash.
-It's enough for Paul to leave the life of crime and go legit, but their crime sets off a bloody protracted war between their Irish crime family and the Russian mob.
+The cash is enough for Paul to leave the life of crime and go legit, but their crime sets off a bloody protracted war between their Irish crime family and the Russian mob.
 Paul instructs his friends to hide the money until things calm down between their outfit and the Russians.
-In spite of several casualties on both sides, their plan works well; five years after stealing the money, Paul, Kane and Danny meet to split up the take.
+In spite of several casualties on both sides, their plan works well; five years after stealing the money, Paul, Kane and Danny meet to split up their earnings.

 Over the next twenty years, Paul uses his share to slowly build a legitimate construction empire in Mobile, Alabama.
-He marries a beautiful, ambitious woman named Vanessa and is a doting father to his teenage daughter Caitlin.
-His former mob boss, O’Connell (who uses a wheelchair), has allowed him to go legit and stays on speaking terms, but he remains friends with his buddies Kane and Danny, who haven't had his luck when it comes to reforming.
+He marries a beautiful, ambitious young woman named Vanessa and is a doting father to his teenage daughter Caitlin.
+His former mob boss, O’Connell, has allowed him to go legit and stays on speaking terms, but he remains friends with his buddies Kane and Danny, who haven't had his luck when it comes to reforming.
 One night Paul and Vanessa are heading to a charity dinner, leaving Caitlin at home to hang out with her friends Evan and Mike.
 At the dinner, Mobile P.D.
-Detective St. John approaches Paul, who is used to being hassled for his former life of crime.
-But the detective isn't hassling him; something has happened to Caitlin.
+Detective St. John approaches Paul, who told him that Caitlin is missing.

 Evan and Mike tell the police and Paul that they were watching TV with Caitlin, when several masked men barged in and took her.
 They fought – but the men overtook Mike and Evan.
-Convinced the kidnapping is long-overdue retaliation for the crimes of his youth – specifically his run-in with Ivan, Paul ignores the police and mounts his own investigation.
+Convinced the kidnapping is long-overdue retaliation for the crimes of his youth, Paul ignores the police and enlists Kane and Danny to help his own investigation.